2snufkin/notes/Angular/Auth/Auth with Firebase.md

 Cheat: we can't generate a fake token since it won't fit the algo and the validation on the server and the server will block access

 ## Implementing Auth
+This is implementing auth without using AngularFireAuth that provide solution out of the box and methosd like sign in user etc...
 1. Create the auth component (html + css + ts)
 2. If you have SignUp, create also a component for that
 3. Prepare the Backend (Console)